agraef/raptor/README.md

 settings in a new preset file instead, or use the Load button to load a different preset file.

+## Performance Controls

-In addition, each Raptor part also has "Mute" and "Hold" controls which are typically used in real-time in order to mute one part, and to make it continue playing without actual note input, respectively.
-The latter is typically controlled using a sustain pedal.
-The former can also be controlled using various MIDI controllers and/or keyboard shortcuts (see "Keyboard Shortcuts" and "Switches" below).
+In addition, each Raptor part also has a few special toggles visible in the main patch which are typically used in real-time during performance:

+- "Mute" (abbreviated "M") silences one part, i.e., it suppresses note output from that part (but not the metronome clicks, see "Metronome" below).

+- "Hold" ("H") provides a kind of ostinato effect in which input notes are kept indefinitely.
+Raptor will then loop playing the same notes and chords at random until "Hold" is switched off again.

+- "Pause" ("P") pauses a part until it is switched off again, at which point the part resumes with the next pulse it was about to play when paused.
+  Parameter changes such as meter and tempo are still registered and will take effect when the part resumes.
+This is typically applied to all parts simultaneously, but if your timing is exact enough, you can also use this with individual parts to achieve some interesting polyrhythmic effects.

+Muting individual parts can also be done with the F1, F2 and F3 keys, and you can hold or pause all parts with the F5 and F6 keys, respectively.
+All these functions can also be controlled using various MIDI controllers.
+In particular, the sustain pedal is by default assigned to the "Hold" function, but can also be switched to "Pause" by pressing the F7 key (see "Keyboard Shortcuts", "Switches" and "Other Controllers" below).

 ## Transport and Sync

 The "controls" subpatch in the upper right corner of the main patch has "Start" and "Stop" buttons which let you start and stop Raptor manually.
-There's also a "Reset" button to reset all parts and have them reload their current presets, and a "Hold" toggle which controls the "Hold" parameter of all parts simultaneously (which comes in handy if you don't have a sustain pedal).
+There's also a "Reset" button to reset all parts and have them reload their current presets, as well as "Hold" and "Pause" toggles which control the corresponding switches of all parts simultaneously (see above).

 Raptor can also be started and stopped remotely by sending it the appropriate system realtime messages (see "Sequencer Messages" below).
 However, the most